-Unless they have already been altered, the default reporting periods outlined above will apply for the first reporting cycle, and then the entity could file an application to bring the end of a subsequent financial period forward.
+Unless they have already been altered, the default reporting periods outlined above will apply but an entity may file an application to bring the end of a subsequent financial period forward.

 Under the ES regime, entities are required to report within six months of their financial period end but many registered agents have prescribed an internal deadline to allow sufficient processing time - Harneys Corporate Services Limited's deadline is two weeks before the ITA deadline.